China sends Ebola drug to Africa, eyes clinical trials

 | SHANGHAI

-SHANGHAI A Chinese drugmaker with military ties has sent an experimental Ebola drug to Africa for use by Chinese aid workers and is planning clinical trials there to combat the disease, executives at the firm told Reuters on Thursday.
+SHANGHAI A Chinese drugmaker with military ties has sent an experimental Ebola drug to Africa for use by Chinese aid workers and is planning clinical trials there to combat a deadly outbreak of the disease, executives at the firm told Reuters on Thursday.

 An Ebola outbreak in West Africa, the worst on record, has killed more than 4,000 people.